Jan Olieslagers

 Lieutenant Jan Olieslagers was a Belgian motorcycle and aviation pioneer who set world records with both types of machinery.
 He became a flying ace during World War I despite his indifference in claiming victories; he was credited with six confirmed victories, seventeen unconfirmed, and an unknown number unclaimed.
 He later was instrumental in developing Antwerp's airport.

+Minor planet 9684 is named after him.

 Pre-World War I activities

 Lieutenant Jan Olieslagers turned in his bicycle to become an early motorcycle speed record holder; he was the first to go 100 km per hour, and was 1902 World Champion.
 In 1909, he purchased a Blériot monoplane, receiving Pilot's Brevet No. 5 in October.
 In 1910, he won the Meeting d'Aviation de Rheims.
 By 1913, he had set seven world aviation records.
 In June 1914, he proved himself as good an aerobaticist as Roland Garros.

 World War I

 At the beginning of World War I, when the Germans invaded his native Belgium, the German government tried to enlist Olieslagers in aerial observation duties.
 He volunteered himself and his Blériot XI airplane to his nation's military, as did his two brothers, Jules and Max.
 Jan Olieslagers was promoted to Sergeant, then commissioned before the end of 1914.